• Skip to primary navigation

 Try using some metallics with the colors if you choose this route.

-Alcohol ink ornament using canned air
+Alcohol ink ornament using canned air with colors of red, yellow, and magenta.

 I also tried using canned air after each drop of color.
 This worked really well to dry and spread the color without pooling at the bottom.